 Network Rail has proposed a new £34bn ($55bn) high-speed railway line linking Scotland and London by 2030.

 The line would serve Birmingham and Manchester, getting passengers from Glasgow to London in just two hours and 16 minutes, the rail firm said.
+It rejected several alternative routes, including the east of England.

 The government said assessments of the costs and environmental issues involved needed to be carried out before it could approve any plans.